 Ever wonder how interior designers and architects create an open and spacious feel in an extremely small footprint?
-Architecture firm Specht Harpman managed to do just that in a 425 square foot Manhattan micro-loft, located in the city’s Upper West Side.
+Architecture firm Specht Architecture managed to do just that in a micro-loft of only 425 square feet, located in Manhattan’s Upper West Side.
 Making use of every available square inch, their thoughtful design solution transforms the original space from one with no room for furniture into a functional and attractive home.

 Upon entering the loft one is greeted by a beautifully crafted kitchen full of light-colored materials, including white lacquered cabinets and a frosted glass backsplash.
 The clean lines of flip-up storage units and concealed appliances make the space feel larger.
 The kitchen counter wraps around and pulls you into the living room, where it houses a built-in entertainment center and plenty of seating.